roum02/What-I-Learn-Today/javascript/hoisting.md

 var score;
 ```

-this code looks like the ReferenceError.
-Cuz JavaScript is one of the interpreter language.
+this code seems to trigger a ReferenceError because JavaScript is an interpreted language.

-But It doesn't.
-the variable, score has undefined at first.
+However, That's not the actual issue.
+Initially, the variable 'score' is undefined.

-The Reason Why variable declaration is carried out just before **runtime**.
+This occurs because variable declarations in JavaScript are hoisted and processed just before **runtime**.

+The JavaScript engine undergoes an evaluation process, preparing and organizing code execution right before runtime.

+The evaluation process initially executes all declarations in the code.
+This results in variable hoisting in JavaScript.